avishekjana/rscratch/README.md

 * Completely designed for Ruby on Rails.
 * Self-hosted.
 * Easy integration.
-* It represents data in both grathical and tabular formats.
+* Data representation in both grathical and tabular format.
 * UI is developed on top of Material Design.
 * Exception log comes with full backtrace, parameters, client details and request preconditions.